yonicd/ripe/README.md

 ## Manipulate Pipeline Replicates

-We can now manipulate the pipeline or move `ripe` around into different subsets of the chain, creating iterative replication workflows.
+We can now manipulate the pipeline or move `ripe` around into different subsets of the function sequence, creating iterative replication workflows.

 ``` r